Jmef19/u-tad-webII-final/README.md

 - Maintain consistent formatting across entities, use cases, DAOs, and routes.
 - Implement more and better tests to ensure the app runs correctly and remains stable.
 - Will need refactoring for sure
+- Check the Swagger documentation to ensure it is correct